mgeorge67701/crossplane-nutanix/README.md

   # You can specify either availabilityZone or clusterName.
 If availabilityZone is set, it will be mapped to the correct cluster name automatically.
   availabilityZone: aza-ntnx-01 # (Optional) Will be mapped to clusterName automatically
   # clusterName: ch-08-vn-nutanix01  # (Optional) You can specify this directly instead
-  subnetName: prod-subnet            # Subnet name (partial or full)
+  subnetName: prod-subnet            # Subnet name (must match the network JSON/ConfigMap file name)
   imageName: ubuntu-22.04-cloud      # Image name (partial or full, provider picks latest match)
   lob: CLOUD                         # Line of Business (must match allowed values if validation enabled)
   additionalDisks:                   # (Optional) Attach extra disks